The Standard Deviation is a statistical measure, that is used to identify the amount that a set of values differ (or deviate) from the average value.

 The following spreadsheet shows the Excel Stdeva function used to calculate the standard deviation of the set of values in cells A1-A4 and in cells A1-A6.

-Further information and examples of the Excel Stdeva function are provided on the Microsoft Office website.
+For further information and examples of the Excel Stdeva function, see the Microsoft Office website.

 If you get an error from the Excel Stdeva function this is likely to be one of the following:

 |#DIV/0!||-||Occurs if fewer than two numeric values are supplied to the Stdeva function.|

 |#VALUE!||-||Occurs if any values that are supplied directly to the Stdeva function are text values that cannot be interpreted as numbers.|